Emetophobe/unitconverter/README.md

 * Viscosity (poise and pascal-second)
 * Volume (cubic metre, litre, quart, gallon, etc...)

 See [supported units](docs/supported_units.txt) for a complete list.
-Note that composite units aren't included in this list, such as square inches (area) which can be generated from an inch (length).
+Note that many derived units aren't included in this list.
+For example metre per second (speed) can be created from a metre (length) and second (time).
+See composite units below.

 ## Features

-Units are prefixed (i.e "kilo") based on a prefix scaling option.
+Units are prefixed based on a prefix scaling option.
 The default prefix scaling behaviour can be changed on a per-unit basis.

 The following prefix options are currently supported: